akirov/ImgMatch/README.md

   deletion, but not clear when this deletion will happen.
   Or we can delete the thread object manually in compareFinished() after waiting for it to exit.
 Did that.
-  Or just connect &CompareThread::finished() with &QObject::deleteLater().
+  Or just connect &CompareThread::finished() with &QObject::deleteLater()?

 - Extract CompareThread in a separate file?
-Rename to CompareManagerThread.
+Rename it to CompareManagerThread?
+  Then it can delegate each ImgMatch::Compare() to a pool of worker threads.
+  Or we can have one thread to read the images (because HDD access is serial), giving them for parallel processing (calculate signature) to a pool of threads, then the first thread can compare signatures.
+In ImgMatch::Compare() we can pass a Signature abstract class ref, which will be implemented by each module.

-- Process files in parallel with a pool of worker threads - POSIX (see Wav2mp3), QThreadPool, QtConcurrent, or C++11.
+  Pool of worker threads options: POSIX, QThreadPool, QtConcurrent, or C++11.

 - Remove non-C++11 code, as C++03 is not supported any more.